 The Wilson Talent Center (WTC), formerly known as the Capital Area Career Center, opened its doors in the fall of 1972 offering Career & Technical Education classes to high school juniors and seniors in the Ingham Intermediate School District area.
 Based on industry need and economic trends, program offerings have changed over the years.
 When the center opened, the goal was to train students for entering a career, whether that was in automotive technology, precision machining, or business to name a few.
 Today, nearly 80 percent of our students go on to further their education after high school with either a bachelor or associate degree, apprenticeships or additional training.

 Students have the opportunity to earn high school credit, college credit and both state and national certifications during their time at WTC.
-For the 2017-2018 school year, we will begin offering an opportunity for students in the Culinary Arts program as well as the Programming & Mobile Applications program through the Capital Regional Technical Early College.
+For the 2023-24 school year, we will be offering an Early College opportunity for students in eight of our programs through the Capital Regional Technical Early College.
 This allows students in these programs the opportunity to stay for a "thirteenth" year and earn free direct college credit or additional industry certifications.
 We hope to add additional programs in the future.